emuladortrampo/SentinelXPrime/README.md

 node scripts/check-release-readiness.mjs
 ```

 Build release archives only from a clean SentinelXPrime repo root.
 Do not package from wrapper workspaces, nested source trees, or Finder/manual zips.
 Treat `scripts/package-release.sh` as the canonical release archive flow.
-Finder/manual zip output is not a supported release artifact.

 ## Migration

 See [`docs/migration-from-codex-sentinel.md`](docs/migration-from-codex-sentinel.md) for renamed skills, command changes, archive/env var updates, and breaking changes.

+## Contributing

+Contributions, feedback, and bug reports are welcome.
+Please open an issue or submit a pull request.

 ## License